Akash-Peace/ML-CHATBOT/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Becca bot project objective is to make a bot chat with users and help them by transferring information about what they ask.
-Help users with informations like Covid-19 updates, Weather report, Trending topics, Movie releases, Wikipedia services, Gold rate updates and even fill you with Jokes and much more.
-One more thing, Becca bot guess your weight according to your height which the guess is done by [Machine Learning(ML)](https://en.wikipedia.org/wiki/Machine_learning).
+Becca Bot project objective is to make a bot chat with users and help them by transferring information about their questions.
+Help users with pieces of information like Covid-19 updates, Weather report, Trending topics, Movie releases, Wikipedia services, Gold rate updates, and even fill you with Jokes and much more.
+One more thing, Becca bot guess your weight according to your height, which the guess is made by [Machine Learning(ML)](https://en.wikipedia.org/wiki/Machine_learning).
 Becca bot uses the WebSocket API to request a connection, identify itself, heartbeat, manage voice connections, and do a few more fundamental things.
-As it is mentioned, I decided to present this project using [Discord Application](https://discord.com/).
-This project is licensed by [MIT](https://github.com/Akash-Peace/ML-CHATBOT/blob/master/LICENSE) and it is free to use, fork, modify and distribute.
-If you like this project give a _star_ and follow me.
+As mentioned, I decided to present this project using the [Discord application](https://discord.com/).
+[MIT](https://github.com/Akash-Peace/ML-CHATBOT/blob/master/LICENSE) licenses this project, and it is free to use, fork, modify and distribute.
+If you like this project, give a star and follow me.

 ## Built With